alishashelby/oop-labs/README.md

 This project implements a train route simulator to practice OOP principles: *encapsulation, composition, and polymorphism*.

 ### Key Features:
-- Train model with mass, speed, acceleration, max force, and calculation of travel time for a given distance using iterative physics-based simulation.
+- Train model with mass, speed, acceleration, max force, and calculation of travel time for a given distance using iterative physics-based simulation;
 - **Route sections**:
     - **Regular magnetic tracks** – trains travel a fixed distance.
     - **Powered tracks** – apply positive or negative force along the path.
     - **Stations** – handle stop/start operations with speed limits and passenger boarding times.
-- Route logic that simulates passing through multiple sections and validates successful completion, including safe stop at the end.
+- Route logic that simulates passing through multiple sections and validates successful completion, including safe stop at the end;
-- No exceptions for business logic failures – results indicate success or failure with total travel time.
+- No exceptions for business logic failures – results indicate success or failure with total travel time;
 - Unit tests cover core logic.

 ## Lab 2 - Educational Program Constructor

-This project implements a constructor for educational programs to practice *OOP principles, SOLID, GRASP, and creational design patterns*.
+This project implements a constructor for educational programs to practice *OOP principles, GRASP, SOLID, and creational design patterns*.

 ### Key Features:
 - **Domain model** with: